 Technicians who have passed the Certified Eye Bank Technician (CEBT) Exam, are certified for three years.
 After the initial three year period, it is the responsibility of the individual to ensure that their CEBT status does not expire.

-To maintain the CEBT certification, candidates must:
+To maintain the CEBT certification, candidates must meet the requirements listed below and submit application with payment.

 - EBAA Technician Skills Workshop;